-2-3 pt Gramoxone SL2.0 or Cyclone 2L (0.5-0.75 lb ai)
+2-3 pt Gramoxone SL 2.0 (0.5-0.75 lb ai)

-1.3-2 pt Bonedry, Gramoxone SL3.0, Helmquat, Paraquat, Para-Shot, Parazone or Purgatory 3L
+1.3-2 pt Bonedry, Devour, Gramoxone SL 3.0, Helmquat, Paraquat, Para-Shot, Parazone 3L

 DORMANT SEASON Well-established stands.
 Apply in late fall after crop is dormant or in early spring before one inch of new growth.
 Stunting expected if treated late.
 Do not apply if fall regrowth exceeds 6 inches.
 Controls emerged broadleaf seedlings and downy brome and suppresses perennial grass such as bluegrass.
 Some potential for late fall use in situations where early winter annual growth has been heavy.
 Use 1.75 pt of 3L per acre for most situations.
 Add 1 to 2 pt NIS per 100 gal of solution.
 Minimum carrier is 10 gpa for ground or 5 gpa for air.
 Use high rates for perennial grass suppression.
 Do not use within 42 days of harvest.